 These guidelines will help you get the best flavor and texture from the foods you store, plus they'll help keep you and your family safe.
 Make sure you follow these food safety tips whenever you're prepping meals or using up leftovers.

 Use appliance thermometers to make sure your freezer and refrigerator maintain proper temperatures for safe food storage.
-Refrigerators should maintain a temperature of 40 degrees F or below, and freezers should maintain a temperature of 0 degrees F or below.
+Refrigerators should maintain a temperature of 40 degrees F or below, and freezers should stay at or below 0 degrees F.

 Follow these guidelines when purchasing storage containers and food wraps for the refrigerator or freezer.

-Baking dishes: When freezing, use freezer-to-oven or freezer-to-microwave dishes and cover the surface with plastic freezer wrap or heavy-duty foil (if using foil, see note below).
+Baking dishes: When freezing, use freezer-to-oven or freezer-to-microwave dishes and cover the surface with plastic freezer wrap or heavy-duty foil (if using foil, see Tip below).

 Glass jars with tight-fitting lids: All major brands of canning jars are acceptable for use in the refrigerator and freezer.
 If freezing liquid and semiliquid foods, leave headspace in the jar so the food can expand as it freezes.